acmbitmesra/DevHack-0.2/task-1/readme.md

 Meme Credits: Sarthak Gupta
 </p>

 Ever wondered how Aurora (Coding Judge) is hosted on the LAN of BIT Mesra?
 The simple answer is "It is a website that is hosted using a [web server](https://whatis.techtarget.com/definition/Web-server)".
 Two of the most popular web server softwares are [Nginx](https://www.nginx.com/resources/wiki/) and [Apache](https://www.wpbeginner.com/glossary/apache/).
+The Webserver runs on a computer connected to the LAN.

 Your task is to create a very simple web page (using html) and host that on LAN using Nginx or Apache.
 The web page should be accessible through your computer IP over LAN.